SpamixOfficial/OpenClick/README.md

 ## Fedora

-I dont know if this is a Red-Hat or Wayland based issue, but this has only ocured on Fedora so far.
-This issue can be resolved though by installing evdev manually by running the command down below.
+On some distros the python3-devel package is not installed by default, and this package is needed for many python modules, which causes the installation to fail if the python3-devel package isn't installed.
+This issue can be resolved though by installing the python3-devel package.

-**Evdev package**
+**devel package**
 ```
-sudo dnf install python3-evdev
+sudo dnf install python3-devel
 ```

 # How to install Module Edition